bira37/gitver/README.md

 ```
 -config string
       config: location of the config file.
 If not provided, try to find in current dir.
 Config file has priority over directory flag (default "./gitver.json")
--d string
-      directory: the path for the VERSION file (default "./")
 -i string
       increment mode: the increment type. valid inputs: major | minor | patch
 -l string